-Ilkeston has been without a station for decades and has been known as the largest town in England without its own rail link.
+Ilkeston was without a station for decades and had been known as the largest town in England without its own rail link.
 The station is placed at the former station site intersecting with Millership Way near Station Road and Coronation Road.

-Despite various setbacks including development site flooding issues and the disturbance of a protected species of newts, residents and businesses hope to see the rail link completed on time and within the funding target.
+Despite various setbacks including development site flooding issues and the disturbance of a protected species of newts, residents and businesses are relieved to see the rail link finally complete and operational.

 Erewash acts as a residential area to Derby and Nottingham where most of the jobs are.
 A 2007 study revealed there were over 60,000 residents working but only about 38,000 jobs in the area.

-The feeling is that Long Eaton is given precedence over Ilkeston.
+The feeling is that Long Eaton has always been given precedence over Ilkeston.
 Even the Erewash Partnership moved its headquarters to Long Eaton.
 A new Ilkeston station could at least make it easier to travel to work in elsewhere such as Sheffield or Nottingham.